-Easiest: If you’re coming off a really long flight and you really can’t be bothered with negotiating the world’s largest urban rail network while suffering from jet lag, then a shared taxi transfer to your hotel for ¥5,200 is the higher cost but lowest stress option.
+Easiest: If you’re coming off a really long flight and you really can’t be bothered with negotiating the world’s largest urban rail network while suffering from jet lag, then this shared taxi service for about ¥5,600 is the higher cost but lowest stress option.

 For other ideas on how to get from Narita to Roppongi or other parts of Tokyo, have a look at our mega guide.

 Watch this next

 New Video: A Cheapo's Day Trip Guide to Kamakura

 Kamakura is a coastal city famous for its rich history, numerous Buddhist shrines and temples, scenic views and beaches.